OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ### JSON file (./config/customfunctions.json)

 The following code in **customfunctions.json** specifies the metadata for the same `ADD42` function.
 This metadata includes details on the function's name, description, returned value, parameters, and more.

-Detailed reference information for the JSON file, including options not used in this example, is at [Custom Functions Registration JSON](custom-functions-json.md).
+The table below shows the multiple elements you'll see in the custom functions JSON file.
+For more detailed reference information for the JSON file, including options not used in this example, is at [Custom Functions Registration JSON](custom-functions-json.md).

-> [!NOTE]
-> To call a function in Excel, the name listed in this JSON file will be appended to the namespace specified in your XML manifest file.
-To call this function, you'd call `=CONTOSO.ADD42`.
-The namespace is intended to be used as an identifier for your company or the add-in.
-A namespace and the name of a function are separated by a period.

-Note that for this example:

-- There's only one custom function, so there's only one member of the `functions` array.

 | Property 	| Defines 	| Additional notes 	|  	|  	|
 |-------------	|----------------------------------------------------------------------------------------------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|---	|---	|